d60/twikit/README.md

 The library uses an unofficial API and therefore does **not require an API key**.
 ### Completely Free
 The service is entirely free to use.
-### Well Structured
-The library is well structured with classes.
 ### Both Synchronous and Asynchronous Support
 Whether you prefer **synchronous** or **asynchronous** programming, Twikit supports both, providing flexibility for different use cases.